Guy Sansaricq: Brooklyn priest

 In 1971 he moved to the Diocese of Brooklyn and was made coordinator of the Brooklyn Diocese's Haitian Apostolate.
 He was assigned to Sacred Heart parish in Cambria Heights where he served for 22 years.
 In the 1970s, he and other Haitian-born priests working in the U.S. founded the National Center of the Haitian Apostolate (NCHA).
 In October 1988, the NCHA was affiliated with the newly created Office of the Pastoral Care of Migrants and Refugees of the U.S. Conference of Catholic Bishops and Sansaricq was named to head that office, a position he held until his death.

 In 1993, he became pastor of St. Jerome's Church in Flatbush, Brooklyn.
 He was named Prelate of Honour by Pope John Paul II in 1999.

 In March 2000, he joined ten other religious leaders in confronting New York City Mayor Rudolph Giuliani and Police Commissioner Howard Safir following the accidental shooting of an unarmed Haitian-American man, Patrick M. Dorismond, in a scuffle with undercover police officers.
 Sansaricq had officiated at Dorismond's funeral that concluded with a violent altercation with the police.

 Brooklyn auxiliary bishop

 On June 6, 2006, Pope Benedict XVI appointed him auxiliary bishop of Brooklyn and titular bishop of Glenndálocha.
 He received his episcopal consecration on 22 August from Bishop Nicholas Anthony DiMarzio alongside two other new auxiliaries for the diocese.

 As a bishop Sansaricq published a quarterly newsletter on Haitian matters and the Church, conducted a pastoral institute in Creole that attracted 90 students annually, organized an annual convention of the Haitian Apostolate, and coordinated an annual retreat for priests and a yearly youth congress.
-He was also a co-founder of Haitian-Americans for Progress, a service agency, and founded a Haitian based Media Service (Tele-Solidarite).
+He was also a co-founder of Haitian-Americans for Progress, a service agency, and founded a Haitian based Media Service (Télé-Solidarité).